singularityhub/sregistry-cli/docs/clients/google-storage.md

 toc: false
 ---

-# SRegistry Client: Google Storage
+# Singularity Global Client: Google Storage

 These sections will detail use of the Google Storage client for `sregistry`, which is a connection to a Google Storage cloud bucket.